frameless/huishoudboekje-nl-design-system-demo/.changeset/clean-feet-yawn.md

 ## Migration guide

+**⚠️ The redirect URI for OpenID Connect has been changed to `/auth/callback`.
+Please update the client settings in your Identity Provider.**

 ### Authservice

 A new application called `authservice` has been added to the deployment.
 Please see k8s/authservice for the Kubernetes specification.